deutsche-nationalbibliothek/casimir-workshop/README.md

 If you prefer an encapsulated environment, you can use one of the containers provided by the [rocker project](https://rocker-project.org/images/).

-The following command starts the container
+The following command pulls and starts the container rocker/tidyverse
 ```
 docker run --rm -ti -e DISABLE_AUTH=true -p 8787:8787 rocker/tidyverse
 ```
 after which you can look up `localhost:8787` in your browser to access RStudio server.

-The tidyverse container
+The tidyverse container comes along with installation of many other useful R packages.

 ### Option 3: Install R and RStudio in Conda Environment